helm/charts/stable/postgresql/README.md

 ## Upgrade

+### 4.0.0

+This chart will use by default the Bitnami PostgreSQL container starting from version `10.7.0-r68`.
+This version moves the initialization logic from node.js to bash.
+This new version of the chart requires setting the `POSTGRES_PASSWORD` in the slaves as well, in order to properly configure the `pg_hba.conf` file.
+Users from previous versions of the chart are advised to upgrade immediately.

 ### 3.0.0

 This releases make it possible to specify different nodeSelector, affinity and tolerations for master and slave pods.